SchoolOfCode/bc13_final-project_back-end-zen-coders/README.md

 ## 💼 The API will feature the following endpoints for events:

-Chris wants to build an inspirational quotes app so his words of wisdom are never lost and easily accessible for future bootcampers.

-Today your job is to build the REST API (the backend for the app).

-The API will use the `quotes.js` helper functions previously built in the "working-with-files" workshop.

-The API will feature the following endpoints:

 | HTTP Method | Path            | Query Params | Request Body (JSON)    | Response Body (JSON)          | Status Code | Result                         |
 | ----------- | --------------- | ------------ | ---------------------- | ----------------------------- | ----------- | ------------------------------ |